servicerecords/adpmr/README.md

-# MOD SERVICE RECORDS REQUEST
+# MOD ADPMR Service

-The SSR is a relatively simple Laravel application.
+The ADPMR service is a relatively simple Laravel application.
 It runs on Laravel 8 with no requirement for a database or any persistent data of anykind.
 The front is a build of the Government Design System.

 Once cloned it is wise to run,